 - Inventor of ReimaGO -Concept in year 2015. www.reimago.com

 - Deep knowledge of functional, high-tech and smart and electronic materials and textiles

 - Strong understanding of the cutting edge manufacturing technologies of texile products

 - Reliable global supplier and professional network in entire supply chain for all kind of textile-based products

 - 20 -year global experience of innovation management, R&D projects, production ramp-ups and quality management of wearable electronics, high-tech textiles and garments

 - Expert level knowledge of Asian business culture with strong personal relationships

-- Project Lead in Aalto University, School of Arts and Design, Main research topic: The long term vital functions measurements via textiles electrodes for medical research and diagnostics.
-Ongoing research projects:
+- Research Project Lead in Aalto University, 2016-2022.
+School of Arts and Design, Main research topic: The long term vital functions measurements via textiles electrodes for medical research and diagnostics.
+Research projects:

 - 2018-2022 Rhytms In Infants Brains - develops textile -based wearable technology to detect infants neurological disorders via monitoring abnormal movements, sleep cycles and brain signals.
 Funded by Academy of Finland, Research Foundation of Pediatrics Research, Finland Brains Foundation In Finland

 - 2019-2022 Sun Powered Textiles - intergrates textiles on the commercial solar cells and optimises textiles' optical properties in order to harvest energy through the textile from artifcial light.
 Funded by Business Finland and company partners Lindström, Foxa and Haltian.